Everything You Need to Know About Mint Plants

 How to Grow and Care for Mint Plants at Home

-Spearmint and peppermint are very easy to grow in the home garden.
+Spearmint and peppermint are very easy to grow indoors in the home.
 In fact, they may grow so vigorously that they can take over.
 If limited space is available, it’s a good idea to grow mint in a container so it doesn’t spread too aggressively.
 Using a container with the bottom removed can help keep mint in check.

 Mint grows well in loamy soil that’s moist to occasionally wet, though it doesn’t like wet feet.
 Mint prefers full sun to partial shade exposures.